A Plea for Boater Caution

 NYC Waterfront Access points

-Access hours and rules will vary due to the welter of owners of the waterfront parks.
-Note that many of the new, large waterfront "parks' are not run by the Parks Department (Hudson River Park, Brooklyn Bridge Park, Governors Island for example), and many waterfront public spaces are on private property.
+Access hours and rules will vary due to the great number of owners of the waterfront parks.
+Note that many of the new, large waterfront parks are not run by the Parks Department (Hudson River Park, Brooklyn Bridge Park, Governors Island, for example), and many waterfront public spaces are on private property.

 Info on where to go fishing in Red Hook here.

 Though local waters are much cleaner, often clean enough to swim, many fish accumulate poisons in their system and are not good to eat on a regular basis.
+Fish from New York City waters can contain chemicals like PBCs, dioxin, and cadmium.
+These chemicals build up in your body over time and may lead to cancer or birth defects in children.
+Here is some info to help you learn more about eating fish you catch.
 There are ways to protect yourself in terms of you clean and cook the fish, and knowing which fish to avoid eating.

 recommended bluespace blogs